remlapmot/mrrobust/_drafts/spiller-ije-2018-examples/spiller-ije-2018-examples.md

 ![Densities of the IV estimates using different values of phi.](mrmodalplot-bmi.svg)

-## Stata output for each estimation method using mrrobust: Height-Serum Glucose{#height}
+## Stata output for each estimation method using mrrobust: Height-Serum Glucose {#height}
 ### Read in data

 ```stata